risingmoon/data-structures/docs/CLRS/elementary-data-structures.md

 ###### 10.2-2

-Implement a stack using linked list L. The operations PUSH and POP should still take O(1) time.
+Implement a stack by using a singly linked list L. The operations PUSH and POP should still take O(1) time.

 ###### 10.2-3